It is not enough to aim, you must hit.-Italian Proverb

 When I look around at our associates, and it's in our Mission and Value Statements, our workforce is our major asset.
 We don't care whether they are a man or woman, young or old, or whatever creed, religion, or lifestyle they are.
 If they are effective, decent, and regularly improve in accomplishments, the last thing we want is to lose them.

 The fleet manager community also needs to conduct itself with a positive, professional, and improving attitude and execution of their skills.
 One might say it's critical for survival.

 So how can fleet managers improve?
 Certainly by continued education, experience, networking, and understanding the company's mission and policies.
 Then taking those talents and applying them for savings and efficiencies.

-On residuals, the big news, if you care at all about depreciation and the huge cost to your company at replacement lime, is the new "Five Star System" that Automotive Lease Guide (ALG) has developed.
-It's important because (and basically for the first lime) it's based on transaction prices rather than the old MSRP variety.
+On residuals, the big news, if you care at all about depreciation and the huge cost to your company at replacement time, is the new "Five Star System" that Automotive Lease Guide (ALG) has developed.
+It's important because (and basically for the first time) it's based on transaction prices rather than the old MSRP variety.

 The price adjustments just could be supporting the higher incentives that reached an all-time high in February with no sign of letting up.

 When John Larson, executive director, finance, at GM is quoted as highly in favor of the transaction-based residual estimates for values expected in three years, well, I know it's a step in the right direction.
 Other automotive leaders also support the methodology.

 So, there are a few things to get busy with.
 Others are surely the safety-related ones, i.e. hands-free in-car cell use policies, the need for back-up alarms, and finding a way for continuing driver safety education when budgets are tight.